iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 ## Why the debate?
 If you are a developer who is working or going to work on a huge application with a few thousand lines of code, you will instantly realize that you need to manage your code effectively to make it scalable and bug-free or you will be lost.
 And for that, you have to pick one of the programming paradigms.
-> A programming paradigm is a style or “way” of programming to approach a problem and design a solution.
+> A programming paradigm is a style or "way" of programming to approach a problem and design a solution.

 We will be talking about the two most talked paradigms in JavaScript.
 * Object Oriented Programming / Class based Programming.